1998 FIFA World Cup, France

 FIFA World Cup Ball

-The official match ball for the 1998 FIFA World Cup, which took place in France, was named after the Latin word “Tricolore,” meaning “three-coloured.”
-Its design was inspired by the multi-coloured related to the traditional symbols of France.
+The official match ball for the 1998 FIFA World Cup in France was called “Tricolore,” from the Latin word meaning “three-colored.”
+Its design drew inspiration from the vibrant colors tied to France’s traditional symbols.

 Venues or Stadiums